Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 `0.8.5`
 - Added Item Stack Size Multiplier to the general settings of the server.
 (Experimental) (Best to reboot after any change)
 - Added Inventory Size Multiplier to the general settings of the server.
-(Experiemental) (Best to reboot after any change)
+(Experimental) (Best to reboot after any change)
 - Node `Get Date` now also return the local date along side UTC
 - New Nodes:
     - Is Character in Own Land Claim
     - Set Unconscious
     - Is Unconscious
     - Get/Set Admin Tool Parameter.
-For now only Post Process Anchor And Lights are compatible, more will be added in the future.
+For now only Post Process Anchor, Portal And Lights are compatible, more will be added in the future.

 ## Changed
 `0.8.0`
 - Display the chances to get an item from a kit in the kit editor.
-Specially useful for lootbox kits
+Specially useful for loot box kits
 - Improved the node filter field
 - Node `Has Any Quest` was improved to return the list of quest found
 - Staff list is now based on the role selected in server settings.